-Robin Fitzhugh, president
+Robin Fitzhugh, immediate past president

 Robin Fitzhugh is a Mobile native who has called Baldwin County home for 17 years.
 A Spring Hill College graduate with a degree in English and free-lance writer, she has had a life time passion for words, books, and libraries.
 She is the mother of 4 delightful adult children and spent her working life in non-profit endeavors including religious education, counseling and, most recently, a decade as Director of the Eastern Shore Art Center.
 Retirement has made time for travel with her husband John and catching up on reading her favorite Southern authors.

 Rick Bragg is the author of critically acclaimed and best-selling books All Over but the Shoutin’, Ava’s Man, The Prince of Frogtown, The Most They Ever Had, and Jerry Lee Lewis: His Own Story.
 A native Alabamian, Bragg said he learned to tell stories by listening to the masters, the people of the foothills of the Appalachians.
 He also credits public libraries for imbuing him with a love for reading and writing in his youth, when he otherwise would have had scant access to books and the places they took him.
 Bragg contributes to several publications including Southern Living, where he writes the popular Southern Journal column on the back page.
 As a national correspondent at the New York Times, he won the 1996 Pulitzer Prize for feature writing.